Sekret: Music video and promotion

 An accompanying music video for "Sekret" premiered on the official YouTube channel of the Eurovision Song Contest on 4 March 2022.
 Filmed in Gjirokastër and along the Vjosë River at Byllis and Tepelenë, the video is a tribute to the Albanian mythological snake of Bistricë.
 Regarding the video's theme, it was aimed to increase public awareness and conservation efforts for the threatened Vjosë River, which is often dubbed as Europe's last living wild river.

 To further promote the song, Hajati went on to perform "Sekret" at the Eurovision pre-parties in Amsterdam, Barcelona, Madrid and Tel Aviv between March and April 2022.
 She also performed the song live during Romania's national final for the Eurovision Song Contest, Selecția Națională 2022, on 5 March.

 Reception

 Spanish singer Chanel incorporated "Sekret" on her exclusive Spotify playlist Eurovisión: Las favs de Chanel.
 The song further received a nomination for the Best Non-Qualifier at the 2022 Eurovision Awards.

+In the year 2022, Top Albania Radio included the song in its year-end compilation of the top songs, positioning it at number 65.